DavideAlidosi/May9/ReadMe.txt

 Release Note:
 - Tested and develop on Maya 2017 Update 3 and MtoA 1.4.2
-- The Hypershade is preload on startup, this made Maya loading a bit slower but increase the productivity
 - May9 Workspaces do non autosave, this fix some minor bug on Maya 2017 UI but need manually save the workspace changes